icranox/LeapMotion_SurgeonSimulator_Controller/Readme.txt

 In line 50 and 51 in the LeapListener.h you can change the heights of both left and right click

-Well, if you happen to reuse something it would be nice to give me a little credit, thanks in advance :)
+Well, if you happen to reuse some of my code it would be nice to give me a little credit, thanks in advance :)

 - Tom Collins "Icranox"